d909b/perfect_match/README.md

 - Run `python ./perfect_match/apps/run_all_experiments.py ./perfect_match/apps news_treatment_assignment ./data ./results`
     - The script will print all the command line configurations (1750 in total) you need to run to obtain the experimental results to reproduce the News results.
 - Run the command line configurations from the previous step in your favorite compute environment.
-- After the experiments have concluded, use `run_results.sh` to calculate the summary statistics mean +- standard deviation over all repeated runs.
+- After the experiments have concluded, use `./run_results.sh` to calculate the summary statistics mean +- standard deviation over all repeated runs.
-    - Example 1: `run_results.sh ./results/pm_news8a5k_pbm_mse_1 news-8`, where `news-8` indicates that you want results for the News-8 dataset and `5k` indicates kappa=5, to get the results for "PM" on News-8 with treatment assignment bias factor kappa set to 5.
+    - Example 1: `./run_results.sh ./results/pm_news8a5k_pbm_mse_1 news-8`, where `news-8` indicates that you want results for the News-8 dataset and `5k` indicates kappa=5, to get the results for "PM" on News-8 with treatment assignment bias factor kappa set to 5.
-    - Example 2: `run_results.sh ./results/pm_news8a7k_pbm_mse_1 news-8`to get the results for "PM" on News-8 with treatment assignment bias factor kappa set to 7.
+    - Example 2: `./run_results.sh ./results/pm_news8a7k_pbm_mse_1 news-8`to get the results for "PM" on News-8 with treatment assignment bias factor kappa set to 7.
     - Repeat for all evaluated methods / levels of kappa combinations.